Newly freed Chelsea Manning: ‘I’m figuring things out’

-“I’m figuring things out right now — which is exciting, awkward, fun, and all new for me,” Manning said in an emailed statement.
-She tweeted a picture of her feet in tennis shoes — with the caption “First steps of freedom!!” — after walking away from the Fort Leavenworth lockup in Kansas.
+“I’m figuring things out right now — which is exciting, awkward, fun, and all new for me,” 29-year-old Manning said in an emailed statement hours after being released from a lockup at Kansas’ Fort Leavenworth.

+Manning later took to social networking, posting photos of her lunch — “So, (I’m) already enjoying my first hot, greasy pizza,” she declared of the slice of pepperoni — and her feet in tennis shoes, captioning that her “First steps of freedom!!”

 Manning’s immediate plans, including living arrangements, remained unclear.
 Manning tweeted after then-President Barack Obama granted her clemency in January that she planned to move to Maryland, where she has an aunt.
 Manning originally comes from Crescent, Oklahoma.